wilseypa/desMetrics/doc/planning.md

 Finally, for instrumenting existing parallel simulation engines, this capture should be relatively straight forward.
-However, for existing sequential models, it may be difficult to instrument the simulation isolate the communicating LPs of a simulation model.
+However, for existing sequential models, it may be difficult to instrument the simulation and isolate the communicating LPs of a simulation model.
 However, even for parallel simulation models, we may find that the LPs are artificially partitioned into larger objects that could actually be broken down into multiple LPs.
 This may negatively affect our analysis results.
 Not sure what we can do about this, but